-If necessary, adjust the clock 3 on the setting screen of the vehicle information display.
-(See "CLOCK" later in this section.)
+If necessary, adjust the clock (3) on the setting screen of the vehicle information display.
+(See "CLOCK" (P.2-25).)

 If the power supply is disconnected, the clock will not indicate the correct time.
 Readjust the time.

 WARNING/INDICATOR LIGHTS AND AUDIBLE REMINDERS